|Alma Mater:||Florida State|

-A nationally renowned sprints/hurdles/relays coach, Billy Maxwell enters his 21st season at Nebraska in 2016.
-Maxwell has been a critical element to the success of the Husker track and field program over his 22 years and was rewarded in 2015 with a selection to the USTFCCCA Hall of Fame.
-Maxwell was both the 2014 Indoor and Outdoor Midwest Region Assistant Coach of the Year, adding to the honors he received in 2005 and 2009.
+A nationally renowned sprints/hurdles/relays coach, Billy Maxwell retired after 22 seasons at Nebraska in 2017.
+Maxwell was a critical element to the success of the Husker track and field program over his 22 years and was rewarded in 2015 with a selection to the USTFCCCA Hall of Fame.
+Maxwell was both the 2014 indoor and outdoor Midwest Region Assistant Coach of the Year, adding to the honors he received in the 2005 and 2009 indoor seasons.

-At Nebraska, Maxwell has coached men’s and women’s student-athletes who have earned 42 All-America awards, 33 individual conference titles and three national championships.
+At Nebraska, Maxwell coached male and female student-athletes who earned 47 first-team All-America awards, 34 individual conference titles and three national championships.

-Throughout his coaching career at Nebraska, Texas, LSU and Tennessee, Maxwell has been the head coach or an assistant coach on four national championship teams, eight second-place teams and seven teams that placed third.
-Along with his success at the NCAA Championships, Maxwell has been a part of 91 conference championship teams.
+Throughout his coaching career at Nebraska, Texas, LSU and Tennessee, Maxwell was the head coach or an assistant coach on four national championship teams, eight second-place teams and seven teams that placed third.
+Along with his success at the NCAA Championships, Maxwell was part of 93 conference championship teams.

-In 2013, Maxwell coached Ukaoma to first-team All-America honors in the 400-meter hurdles at the NCAA Outdoor Championships.
-The men’s 4x400-meter relay team earned All-America honors at the NCAA Indoor Championships.
-Maxwell led the Huskers to two Big Ten titles in 2013, as Nebraska took home the indoor 4x400-meter crown and the outdoor 4x400-meter crown.
+In 2013, Maxwell coached Ukaoma to first-team All-America honors in the 400m hurdles at the NCAA Outdoor Championships.
+The men’s 4x400m relay team earned All-America honors at the NCAA Indoor Championships.
+Maxwell led the Huskers to two Big Ten titles in 2013, as Nebraska took home the indoor 4x400m crown and the outdoor 4x400m crown.

-Under Maxwell’s guidance in 2012, Ukaoma progressed as one of the top competitors in the men’s 400-meter hurdles.
-He produced catapulting performances as a sophomore, earning the 2012 Big Ten 400-meter hurdles title with a personal-best time.
+Under Maxwell’s guidance in 2012, Ukaoma progressed as one of the top competitors in the men’s 400m hurdles.
+He produced catapulting performances as a sophomore, earning the 2012 Big Ten 400m hurdles title with a personal-best time.
 Ukaoma went on to compete at the 2012 NCAA Outdoor Championships in Des Moines, where he earned second-team All-America accolades.

 Maxwell guided NU’s sprint and hurdle squads to prominence once again in 2011.
-He saw four athletes earn All-Big 12 honors in the 60-meter hurdles at the indoor conference championship.
+He saw four athletes earn All-Big 12 honors in the 60m hurdles at the indoor conference championship.
 His athletes combined for four top-eight finishes in the 400 hurdles at the 2011 Big 12 Outdoor Championships, while senior Adam Dailey improved his 2008 time of 50.33 with a time of 50.11 to take fourth.